 I’ve still got lot’s to learn but one thing is for sure I’m using Google+ a lot more than FaceBook

-Check out what Sire recently posted..A Review Of WP Zon Builder
+Sire recently posted…A Review Of WP Zon Builder

 I am a bit less positive about this than you Sire, because as with Internet Explorer, Firefox, chrome, opera, actually any browser used to be or still is better than internet explorer.
 But still most people use IE. It is taking a really long time.
 And if almost nobody you know is on Google+ but everybody is on Facebook, then it’s difficult to be interested.
 It’s like you walk into the most awesome city ever, but it’s totally deserted.